google/fuzzer-test-suite/tutorial/libFuzzerTutorial.md

 ###OOMs

-Out-of-memory (OOM) bugs slowdown fuzzing immensely.
+Out-of-memory (OOM) bugs slowdown in-process fuzzing immensely.
 By default libFuzzer limits the amount of RAM per process by 2Gb.

 Try fuzzing the woff benchmark with an empty seed corpus: